Counter-Currents

 Your mortality is not outside you, in the future.
 It is inside you, right now.
 Mortality is something you carry with you at all times.
 It’s a possibility that you have at all times.
 We can die at any moment.

 I am glad, however, that I got a head start on my midlife crisis.
-Many people come to regard their midlife crises as good things because it forces them to take the life that remains more seriously.
-But the sooner you do that, the better.
+Many people come to regard their midlife crisis as a good thing, because it forces them to take the life that remains more seriously.
+The sooner you do that, the better.
 As soon as death began to haunt me, I became more serious about life and tried to make the most of it.

-Another thing that happens as you grow older is you start thinking about the impact that you’re going to have, because you’re not the center of the universe.
-I’m not the center of the universe.
+As you grow older, you start thinking about the impact that you’re going to have, because you’re not the center of the universe.
 Egoism is an absurd way of looking at things.
 Why?
 Because you die.
 If the only thing that you live for is transient satisfaction of your mortal self, then your life doesn’t amount to much in terms of meaning.
 I would like to have a life that’s significant in the sense that I make a positive impact on the world, long after I am gone.

 One of the worst things about growing older is that you inevitably accumulate more occasions for sorrow and bitterness, and the process speeds up when you hit midlife.
 You’ll meet terrible people; you’ll be the victim of injustices; you’ll lose people and things that you love; you’ll do things that you regret; you’ll need forgiveness, from yourself and others.